Summary: Fleas live and feed on warm-blooded animals, yes, but they can also live in carpet, bedsheets, and shoes, among others.

 Indoors vs. Outdoors: This is very important when it comes to deciding which products to use.
 As a general rule of thumb, outdoor products will need to be handled more carefully, as they generally will include pesticides.
 Be more aware of how you’re applying them and where.

 Though the other products on this list are technically indoor and outdoor products, SENTRY’s Yard and Premise Spray is the best for treating and protecting your lawn.

 It’s nice because if you know where bed bugs and ticks live (humid, shaded environments), then you can go straight for their habitat.
 How can it get better than that?

 There is a certain satisfaction to feeling like you’ve just put a complete insect barrier over your entire property.
 It makes you feel like a doomsday prepper for the bug apocalypse (the worst apocalypse).

-Not only does Vet’s Best work (fleas die immediately), it’s also completely organic, which means it’s safe to spray on anything in the house, including your dog, bedsheets, and carpet.
+The question you don’t want to think about: “How long do bed bugs live?”
+Not only does Vet’s Best work ( bed bug die immediately), it’s also completely organic, which means it’s safe to spray on anything in the house, including your dog, bedsheets, and carpet.
 And it gets better.

 Vets Best doesn’t stain.
 We sprayed pillows, clothes, and even the carpet.
 Nothing.
 And it leaves a pleasant (for some) peppermint smell in the air.
 But that’s not all.
 It’s safe for dogs and puppies older than 12 weeks, but they make a formula for use with cats, as well.

-The only downside to Vet’s Best is that there isn’t more product in a bottle.
+The only downside to vets Best is that there isn’t more product in a bottle.
 The price isn’t bad (Around $10), but you’ll probably need a few bottles to get the entire house (and if you have a flea infestation, that’s exactly what you want to do).